Surgical Tech Training: What to Expect on the Road to the OR

 2. Surgical tech courses

 Once you’ve chosen the best program for you, the next step is to complete your surgical technologist coursework.
 So what classes would you have to look forward to?
-Let’s take a closer look at a few of the surgical technologist courses found in Rasmussen College’s program:
+Let’s take a closer look at a few of the surgical technologist courses found in the Rasmussen University program:

 - Fundamentals of Surgical Technology: This class sets the stage for your surgical technologist training.
 Here you’ll learn the basics of maintaining a sterile environment, surgical procedures and important safety information like how to handle medications and the proper assembly and usage of surgical instruments.